AleoNet/welcome/documentation/guides/solidity-to-leo/nft-standard-difference.md

 ## Edition
 ARC-721 introduces the edition field as a mandatory scalar inside every NFT record.
 The reason for using edition is three-fold:

-**Privacy salt** – edition is mixed with the BHP256 hash of the NFT’s data to form `nft_commit = BHP256::commit_to_field(BHP256::hash_to_field(data), edition)`.
+**Privacy salt** – edition is mixed with the BHP256 hash of the NFT's data to form `nft_commit = BHP256::commit_to_field(BHP256::hash_to_field(data), edition)`.
 This blinding factor prevents anyone from testing whether two commits hide the same data.